PythonThreat HuntingThreat IntelligenceSOCMySQL

 During investigations you collect malicious IPs, file hashes, and domains.
 Without a proper system, these end up scattered across notes files and spreadsheets with no way to query them, no status tracking, and no confidence scoring.
 This tool gives you a proper database backend for all of it.

 Every IOC gets a timestamp, confidence level, source, tags, and a status field.
-You can query by any combination of those fields, update statuses as investigations evolve, and export everything to CSV whenever you need it.
-It pairs directly with the VT Bulk Enricher: run enrichment on a batch, review the output, then commit confirmed malicious indicators here.
+You can query by any combination of those fields, update statuses as investigations evolve, and export everything to CSV whenever needed.
+It pairs directly with the VT Bulk Enricher and the Python SIEM.

 ioc The indicator value (IP, hash, domain, etc.)